beginning of content

 How is a kidney infection treated?

-If you have a kidney infection, you might need to start your treatment in hospital.
-At first, antibiotics are given through a drip (IV – intravenous drip).
-When your symptoms have improved enough, you can take your antibiotics orally (by mouth), which can be done at home.
+If you have a kidney infection, you might need to start treatment in hospital with intravenous (IV) antibiotics directly into a vein.
+When your symptoms have improved enough, you may be able to take your antibiotics orally (by mouth) at home.

-If a blockage in your urinary tract has caused the kidney infection, you might need surgery urgently to correct the blockage.
+If a blockage in your urinary tract has caused the kidney infection, you might need a medical procedure or surgery urgently to correct the blockage.

 You can reduce your risk of getting a kidney infection by drinking plenty of water and by seeing your doctor if you think you have a urinary tract infection.

-If you tend to get urinary tract infections after having sex, then make sure you pass urine as soon as possible after sex.
+If you tend to get urinary tract infections after having sex, it's possible that passing urine as soon as possible after sex can reduce your chance of an infection, but the evidence is unclear.

 Read more about how to prevent a urinary tract infection.